A Day at the Office¶

 !apply

-Engelbot wizard: which role, why she wants it, what she brings, her availability.
+Engelbot wizard: which role, why she wants it, what she brings.

 She writes carefully — this is a formal application, stored permanently in the ledger